-A Special Committee is an organ that serves as a deterrent against arbitrary decision making by Tokuyama's Board of Directors before activating a Countermeasure.
+A Special Committee is an organ in the Former Policy that serves as a deterrent against arbitrary decision making by Tokuyama's Board of Directors before activating a Countermeasure.
 The Special Committee shall remain established upon the renewal of the Policy.
-The Special Committee shall comprise at least three members, who shall be selected from among Outside Directors, Outside Auditors, attorneys-at-law, Certified Public Accountants, tax accountants, academic experts and outside knowledgeable persons who have sufficient experience as Directors or executives to enable fair and neutral decision making.
-The current Special Committee comprises one attorney-at-law and two Outside Auditors.
-The names and brief work histories of the members who will assume office after the close of this Ordinary General Shareholders' Meeting are set forth in Exhibit 3, "Brief Work Histories of the Special Committee Attorney-at-Law and Outside Auditor Members (planned to assume office)."
+The Special Committee shall comprise at least three members, who shall be selected from among Outside Audit & Supervisory Board Members, Outside Directors, attorneys-at-law, Certified Public Accountants, Certified Public Tax Accountants, academic experts and outside knowledgeable persons who have sufficient experience as Directors or executives to enable fair and neutral decision making.
+The current Special Committee comprises one attorney-at-law and two Outside Audit & Supervisory Board Members.
+The names and brief work histories of the members who will assume office after the close of this Ordinary General Shareholders' Meeting are set forth in Exhibit 3, "Brief Work Histories of the Attorney-at-Law and Outside Audit & Supervisory Board Members as Special Committee Members (planned to assume office)."